charlie0129/blog/content/post/ib-perf-test/index.md

 root@tj01-h20-node139:/# ib_send_bw --report_gbit -a -F -d mlx5_2 tj01-4090-node099
 ```

-`tj01-4090-node099` is the hostname of the other node.
+`tj01-4090-node099` is the IP address (hostname) of the other node.

 ```
 ---------------------------------------------------------------------------------------